yrzgithub/Repair-Brain-PC-3.0/README.md

 ![notes menu](https://user-images.githubusercontent.com/85425005/221396657-2a7a6f1e-6c6b-4600-9226-e8170e46538f.jpg)

     * You can add temporary tasks, Temporary tasks are the tasks which are saved temporarily.
-    * When temporarily tasks are given, Replace habits will be replaced by them.
+    * When temporary tasks are given, Replace habits will be replaced by them for specified no. of days.
-    * When the no. of

     * It shows Accuracy Plot and Habit Plot.
        1. Accuracy Plot : Plot between week days and accuracies noted in the respective days as percentage.
        2. Habit Plot : Plot between replace habits and their frequency expressed as percentage.